redis/redis-doc/commands/xinfo-stream.md

-This command returns information about the stream stored at _key_.
+This command returns information about the [Redis stream](/docs/data-types/streams) stored at _key_.

 The informative details provided by this command are: